An empowering challenge event with a difference

 Conquering this challenge will see each team cover 18.4kms, starting from Charlotte Pass, and walking or wheeling your way along the summit track to the top of Mount Kosciuszko and then returning back to Charlotte Pass.

 Taking on Mount Kosciuszko is part of the journey.
-Each team will come together to raise funds in the lead up to the event, encouraging family, friends, work colleagues and the local community to donate in support.
+Each team will work together to fundraise in the lead up to the event, encouraging family, friends, work colleagues and the local community to donate in support.

 The funds raised from Krazy Kosci Klimb support the Accessible Gym and Sports Program at Cerebral Palsy Alliance, providing essential funding for qualified exercise physiologists and the purchase of specialised equipment that supports exercise and sporting programs for teenagers and adults with intellectual and physical disabilities.